Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "I’m an executive these days," Daar chittered.
 "Gotta dumb it down or somethin’ like that."

-"You’re *hardly* dumb…"
+"You’re *hardly* dumb..."

 "An’ flattery is fun, but as you can see," Daar gestured a sweat-soaked paw across the room, "it ain’t me ‘ya gotta butter up.
 I got some’a my most bestest Champions here ‘fer a *reason."*

 He indicated Champion Sheeyo especially with a wry look.
 "I’m sure his staff’s gonna be *thorough."*

 "I’ve brought the fur oil," Sheeyo joked to hearty chitters and guffaws.
 "Additionally, I’m sure there will also be safety concerns.
-Needless to say, a system which can simulate enough force to challenge Our Father…"
+Needless to say, a system which can simulate enough force to challenge Our Father..."

 Good point, actually.
 But the Ogre rep was nodding already.
-"Well, yes, needless to say network and system security will be top priorities…"
+"Well, yes, needless to say network and system security will be top priorities..."

 "Somethin’ ‘fer Longear an’ Shortstride ‘ta get their claws into, then.
 I’m meetin’ with Champion Meereo in a couple hours too, so I’ll do ‘ya a favor an’ remind him you exist."
 Daar chuckled kindly.
 Considering how *big* an intact Hierarchy relay was, he’d be unsurprised to discover Meereo was forgettin’ to eat and pursue Females.